OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

 The scope of each special condition is specified using a **CondTag** on each location (in the location input file) that corresponds with the **CondTag** in the account input file.

-A unique set of fianncial terms and a classification is identified by the **CondNumber**.
+A unique set of financial terms and a classification is identified by the **CondNumber** field in the account file.

 The specification of the financial details of the condition is done in the same way as any other financial structure within OED but using the field names starting with ‘Cond’.
 All of the coverage values deductible and limit types and codes can be used for a special condition to specify how the special condition financial structures work.